sendnodes-io/sendwallet/docs/integration.md

 let { height } = await window.pocketNetwork.send("pokt_height")

 // Get Block
-let { block, block_id } = await window.pocketNetwork.send("pokt_block", [
-  { height },
+// NOTE: careful with this request since Pocket Network blocks are YUUUUGGGE and will use a lot of the user's PC resources (CPU/Network/etc. let { block, block_id } = await window.pocketNetwork.send("pokt_block", [ { height },
 ])